KopeckJames/viking-server/README.md

 # Riverside Vikings Chess Server

-This is the WebSocket server for the Riverside Vikings Chess (Hnefatafl) game.
+This is the WebSockehjjjt server for the Riverside Vikings Chess (Hnefatafl) game.
 It handles multiplayer game sessions, allowing players to create and join games, and synchronizes moves between players.

 ## Deployment to Heroku